48kRAM/m100-codebreaker/README.md

 ## Entering your guess

-Enter you guess ass a series of comma-separated numbers.
+Enter you guess as a series of comma-separated numbers.
 For example:

 `3,1,4,5`